benoitlahoz/node-syphon/README.md

 `node-syphon` provides Javascript functions to handle publishing and subcribing to Syphon textures in OpenGL and Metal as:

 - Pixel buffers/arrays (`Uint8Array`).
-- IOSurface handles in Electron (publish only).
+- IOSurface handles in Electron (publish only, subscribing is ready and tested but waiting for the approval of [this Electron PR](https://github.com/electron/electron/pull/46811)).

 ## Donate / Sponsor